-Joe Joyce net worth is $4 million because in 2021 in a fight with Carlos Takam he earned around $1.5 million with some PPV shares and also he is still undefeated earning thousands of dollars from matches and also from sponsors so Mashoor estimates his net worth to be more than $4 million.
+Joe Joyce net worth is $4 million.
+He is a British Boxer.
+In 2021 in a fight with Carlos Takam he earned around $1.5 million with some PPV shares and also he is still undefeated earning thousands of dollars from matches and also from sponsors so Mashoor estimates his net worth to be more than $4 million.

 Joe Joyce is a very well known British professional boxer who held the British, Commonwealth, WBC Silver, and WBO International heavyweight titles since 2020.
 He also previously held the European heavyweight title from 2020 to August 2021.